 We believe that our store economics have led to a strong, well diversified franchise system.
-This established franchise system has produced strong cash flow and earnings for us, enabling us to invest in the Domino's Pizza® brand and our stores, pay significant dividends, repurchase shares of our common stock and deliver attractive returns to our stockholders.
+This established franchise system has produced strong cash flow and earnings for us, which has enabled us to invest in the Domino's Pizza® brand, our stores and our supply chain centers, pay significant dividends, repurchase shares of our common stock, repurchase and retire outstanding principal on our fixed rate notes and deliver attractive returns to our stockholders.

 • #1 pizza delivery company in the United States with a leading international presence.
-We are the number one pizza delivery company in the United States with a 17.5% share based on reported consumer spending.
-With 5,047 stores located in the contiguous United States, our domestic store delivery areas cover a majority of U.S. households.
+We are the number one pizza delivery company in the United States with an 18.4% share based on reported consumer spending.
+With 4,927 stores located in the contiguous United States, our domestic store delivery areas cover a majority of U.S. households.
 Our share position and scale allow us to leverage our purchasing power, supply chain strength and advertising investment across our store base.
 We also believe that our scale and market coverage allow us to effectively serve our customers' demands for convenience and timely delivery.

-Outside the United States, we have significant share positions in the key markets in which we compete, including, among other countries, Mexico, where we are the largest QSR company in terms of store count in any QSR category, the United Kingdom, Australia, South Korea, Canada, India, Japan, France and Taiwan.
-Our top ten international markets, based on store count, accounted for approximately 80% of our international retail sales in 2008.
+Outside the United States, we have significant share positions in the key markets in which we compete, including, Mexico, the United Kingdom, Australia, South Korea, Canada, India, Japan, France, Turkey and Taiwan.
+Our top ten international markets, based on store count, accounted for approximately 79% of our international retail sales in 2009.
 We believe we have a leading presence in these markets.

 • Strong brand awareness.
 We believe our Domino's Pizza® brand is one of the most widely-recognized consumer brands in the world.
-We believe consumers associate our brand with the timely delivery of quality, affordable pizza and complementary side items.
+We believe consumers associate our brand with the timely delivery of quality, affordable pizza and other complementary items.
 Over the past five years, our domestic franchise and Company-owned stores have invested an estimated \$1.4 billion on national, local and co-operative advertising in the United States.
-Our Domino's Pizza® brand has been routinely named a MegaBrand by Advertising Age.
+Our Domino's Pizza® brand is routinely named a MegaBrand by Advertising Age.
 We continue to reinforce our brand with extensive advertising through television, radio, print and web-based promotions.
 We have also enhanced the strength of our brand through marketing affiliations with brands such as Coca-Cola®.